fontius/payload/README.md

-# Hockey Team Website - Headless CMS

-This repository contains the content management "brain" for the Hockey Team Website.
 It is a headless CMS built with **Payload 3.0** and **Next.js 15**, designed for a modern, scalable, and maintainable web architecture.

 ## Core Technologies